MhLiao/TextBoxes_plusplus/README.md

 ### Introduction
 This is an application for scene text detection (TextBoxes++) and recognition (CRNN).

-TextBoxes++ is an unified framework for oriented scene text detection with a single network.
+TextBoxes++ is a unified framework for oriented scene text detection with a single network.
 It is an extended work of [TextBoxes](https://github.com/MhLiao/TextBoxes).
 [CRNN](https://github.com/bgshih/crnn) is an open-source text recognizer.
 The code of TextBoxes++ is based on [SSD](https://github.com/weiliu89/caffe/tree/ssd) and [TextBoxes](https://github.com/MhLiao/TextBoxes).
 The code of CRNN is modified from [CRNN](https://github.com/bgshih/crnn).